ui-toolbox/icon-repository/README.md

 1. Setup and start the backend

-   1. Install the backend npm dependencies.
-In the `backend` subdirectory of the local code repository:
+   1. Install the backend npm dependencies:

         `npm install`